plaidml/tpp-mlir/CONTRIBUTING.md

-# How to contribute to tpp-sandbox
+# How to contribute to TPP MLIR

 # Open an issue

-If you found a bug, wants some feature implemented or just want to discuss implementation details, just open an [issue](https://github.com/plaidml/tpp-sandbox/issues).
+If you found a bug, wants some feature implemented or just want to discuss implementation details, just open an [issue](https://github.com/plaidml/tpp-mlir/issues).

 In this case:
  * Write a summary of the problem, with as much information as you can (error messages, code, etc)